m3ccanico/blog/001-Monitor-LXC.md

 lxc info cntr01
 ```

-This gives me only a current and very basic view of the ressources used by one container.
+This gives me only a current and very basic view of the resources used by one container.
 I cannot compare the resource usage of different containers and cannot see past resource usage.

 Interestingly, the command knows how to map the host network interfaces to the container.